tibs/beyond-spellchecking-talk/README.rst

 ============================================================

 This talk was presented at `Write the Docs Prague 2022`_, 11th - 13th September 2022.
-The vidoe (and subsequent Q&A) can be seen at https://www.youtube.com/watch?v=8NukYx5ggCM
+The video (and subsequent Q&A) can be seen at https://www.youtube.com/watch?v=8NukYx5ggCM

 .. _`Write the Docs Prague 2022`: https://www.writethedocs.org/conf/prague/2022/